Su Cruickshank

-Susan Cruickshank (31 August 1946 – 8 December 2009), commonly known as Su Cruickshank, was an Australian jazz singer, actress and writer.
+Susan Cruickshank (31 August 1946 – 8 December 2009) was an Australian jazz singer, actress and writer.
 She was regarded as one of the finest female jazz singers in Australian history.

 Early life

 Cruickshank was born in Newcastle, New South Wales, the eldest of four children.
 She grew up in the suburb of Adamstown in a musical family.
 Her father played double bass and her paternal grandmother had been a singer.

 Career

-"In the 1970s Cruickshank moved to London and worked as a singer in a variety of low-end jazz clubs.
+In the 1970s Cruickshank moved to London and worked as a singer in a variety of low-end jazz clubs.
 She returned to Australia in 1979 and began to rise to public prominence, notably through successfully hosting a string of Sydney's annual Jazz in the Domain summer outdoor concerts.

 She subsequently appeared in many Australian film and television roles and was especially well known for her role in the 1988 surprise hit (in Australia) film Young Einstein and, from 1992, for her regular appearances on Bert Newton's top-rating nationally-broadcast morning entertainment show Good Morning Australia.

 In 1993-4 she hosted her own talk show on ABC TV called In Company with Su Cruickshank and she continued to make frequent guest appearances in a wide variety of Australian drama, comedy and light entertainment programs for the rest of the decade, as well as appearing in a number of TV commercials.
 She maintained a long-running fortnightly radio spot on the nationally broadcast ABC Local Radio Overnights program and is often remembered for her appearances on the nationally televised World Series Debates that were a gala event of the Melbourne International Comedy Festival in the early 1990s.

-A large woman, Cruickshank briefly co-owned a Portuguese themed restaurant in Newtown, New South Wales in the late 1990s and often made use of her size in her on-stage and on-screen personas and it became a signature part of her public image.
+A large woman, Cruickshank briefly co-owned a Portuguese-themed restaurant in Newtown, New South Wales in the late 1990s and often made use of her size in her onstage and onscreen personas and it became a signature part of her public image.